BugsCleaners/WebApi/Python/Basic/README.md

 # Run fastapi code
 * Navigate to the directory contaning the downloaded main.py
-* run the follwoing command using CMD `uvicorn main:app --reload`
+* Run the follwoing command using CMD `uvicorn main:app --reload`